 Rapushere is 18 years old and has 2 children.
-Her husband does not know that she is coming for family planning services, and she says that he drinks too much!
-He wants her to have 15 children but she thinks that 4 is enough.
+He husband wants her to have 15 children but she thinks that 4 is enough.
 She wants to space her children out and wants a longer gap between the first two and the second two.
 She thinks that the way to help people like her husband to change their minds about the number of children they want to have is through community awareness raising.
 She thinks that most people respond positively to this sort of communication and only a small proportion will not respond.

 The work that we support incorporates a variety of delivery methods.
 For example, in hard to reach areas camels can be the best way to move the clinic.
 The camel team generally goes out for four weeks on a well-planned route which allows for resupply from a vehicle at certain points.

 When road conditions allow, clinics can travel in a four wheeled drive vehicle, and sometimes the clinic nurse will take all the necessary supplies in a back pack, travelling by foot, bicycle, motorbike or minibus to the desired location.

 All the organisations we work with employ qualified medical staff approved by the Ministry of Health on a locum basis.
 The important thing is to make the required services available on a regular basis.